Female suspect fatally shot after shooting at Joel Osteen's Lakewood Church

 Finner said patrols will be increased in and around religious institutions.

-Lakewood Church, founded by Joel and Delores Osteen, is among the largest congregations in the country, averaging about 45,000 attendees per week, according to its website.
+Lakewood Church, cofounded by Joel Osteen, is among the largest congregations in the country, averaging about 45,000 attendees per week, according to its website.

 This is a developing story.